mhaywardhill/deploy_postgres_single_server/README.md

 ### Init, Apply, and Plan, to deploy resources using Terraform

-Navigate to the terraform folder and run the following commands.
+Navigate to the environment folder, for example /environments/test, and run the following commands.

 ```terraform
 ./terraform.exe init